The Reserve/Intermittent Police Officer

 M.V.C.O.P.A.
 Reserve/Intermittent Recruit Officer Course.

-Plymouth County Police Chiefs Association (P.C.P.C.A.)
-Reserve/Intermittent Recruit Officer Courses operated through the Plymouth Police Academy.
+P.C.P.C.A.
+Reserve/Intermittent Recruit Officer Course operated through the Plymouth Police Academy.

 S.E.M.P.T.A. held at Swansea Police Department